 Edit is controlled from a menu tree, which is described fully in this chapter.
 (For a description of menu trees in general, see the chapter entitled Menus and dialogue boxes in Part 1 of this Guide.)
 However, many menu choices are available directly from the keyboard; once you are familiar with Edit, you may find that you prefer this method.
-These keystroke equivalents are listed at the end of the chapter.
+These keystroke equivalents are listed later in this chapter.